rehankarthikchandralal/Multi-Label-Image-Classification-on-the-COCO-Dataset-using-PyTorch/test_programs/final_program/README.md

 - Load the annotations file (`instances_train2017_mod.json`)
 - Instantiate the `CocoDetection` dataset with appropriate transforms (resize to 224×224, normalization, etc.)
 - Split the dataset into training, validation, and test sets
-- Set up and train a multi-layer perceptron (MLP) model (`CustomMLP`) or a pretrained ResNet50 model
+- Set up and train a multi-layer perceptron (MLP) model (`CustomMLP`) or a pretrained ResNet50 model or a CNN model
 - Evaluate the model using metrics like accuracy, precision, recall, and F1-score
 - Save model checkpoints during training